hangtwenty/yobot/README.md

 chummybot introduces people to each other in Slack.
 It can make connections across departments or geographies in your growing company.

-It pseudo-randomly pairs individuals - without repeats, like [etsy/mixer][1].

 # Why not [etsy/mixer][1]?

-[etsy/mixer][1] is an awesome idea.
+[etsy/mixer][1] is an awesome idea:

+> [Mixer is] a simple web app that allows people to join a group and then get randomly paired with another member of that group.
+It then prompts you to meet each other for a coffee, lunch, or a drink after work.
+[If you're not both in the same place,] just hop on a video chat.
+This encourages people who may not work in the same place to stay in touch and find out what’s going on in each other’s day to day.
+The tool keeps a history of the pairings and attempts to match you with someone unique each week; it’s possible to opt in or out of the program at any time.

 I liked everything about it except that it uses email.
 I can think of many coworkers who would ignore another email, but they'd be fine with a chat message.
 Since I already had to write a new thing to use chat instead of email, I decided to use